psolymos/qpad-book/README.md

-# Point count data analysis for mavericks
+# Point count data analysis

 > How to violate assumptions and get away with it